feather-design-system/feather-design-system/docs/Components/Dropdown/README.md

 - `default` - slot to put Dropdown items in
 - `trigger` - slot to put trigger in, typically a button

+### data-ref-ids
+- `feather-dropdown-container` - the root container
+- `feather-dropdown-container-dropdown` - the container div for the dropdown contents, note this uses our layering system and will be present as an immediate child of the `body` tag

 ### Dropdown Menu Height

 You can configure the Dropdown menu height by setting the height style for `.feather-dropdown`.
 Out of the box the height is configured to allow up to `6` rows before scrolling.
 We have provided a mixin for you to easily configure the height of the menu.